What in the world is a hostel?

 Hostel travelers are adventure travelers rather than leisure travelers.
 They/we don’t mind sharing living space, as it brings us into closer contact with other adventurous people.
 We meet like-minded, curious, enterprising people-some who can become lasting friends, as well as immediate buddies.
-Conversations easily being with: Where are you from?
+Conversations easily begin with: Where are you from?
 Where have you been?
 What do you want to see and do while you are here?
 That’s great!
 Let’s go together!

 One of the misconceptions about hostel travelers is that hostelers are poor, under-privileged people who just want to live cheap.
 In fact, I think hostel travelers are largely part of the hard-working middle class.
 Hostelers are budget-minded, because they have saved for the trip and want to stretch their money as far as possible.
 And you have to remember that they may already have paid for airline tickets from their home country, taken time off from their jobs, and want to travel “close to the people.”
 They don’t want to be separated from the country and the people they have come to see by being secured away in a lonely hotel room.

 Though hostel travelers are usually younger, partly because backpacking is physically demanding, many hostels are open to travelers of all ages.
 One just has to be somewhat physically sturdy, young at heart and genuinely enjoy meeting people.
 Staying in a hostel with other people who are part of our international family makes the world seem very small, indeed.